 - Click Display

-- From the Y-axis drop-down lists, select Value, then select taxless_total_price.
+- From the Y-axis dropdown, select Value, then select taxless_total_price.

 Show how your data changes over timeedit